camgunz/d2k/doc/style_guide.md

 open horizontally at a time (or browser windows, debuggers, etc.) is a much bigger increase of productivity than not having to break a line.

-A 100-character line width limit would mean that even using a typeface 7 pixels wide, a monitor with 1920 horizontal pixels could only fully display 2 editor buffers.
-That's not so bad, but the most common resolution on notebooks (as of this writing) is 1366x768; such notebooks could not even fully display two editor buffers.
+Presuming a font that is 7 pixels wide:

+  * 1024x768: 146 characters (1, 1)
+  * 1152x720: 164 characters (2, 1)
+  * 1280x720: 182 characters (2, 1)
+  * 1366x768: 195 characters (2, 1)
+  * 1440x900: 200 characters (2, 2)
+  * 1600x900: 228 characters (2, 2)
+  * 1920x1080: 274 characters (3, 2)
+  * 2048x1152: 292 characters (3, 2)
+  * 2560x1440: 365 characters (4, 3)
+  * 2880x1800: 411 characters (5, 4)

+100-column buffer widths only match up when using 1440x900 and 1600x900, two relatively uncommon resolutions.
+Everywhere else, particularly the common resolutions of 1280x720, 1366x768 and 1920x1080, 80-column buffer widths afford the programmer an extra buffer.
+Users of 1024x768 will have to scale down their font size if they desire more than 1 column regardless of buffer width.

 Furthermore, viewing code on mobile devices is more and more common; on my 1920x1080 Nexus 5 I get roughly 74 characters in landscape mode when viewing code on GitHub.

-It's also worth saying that in the developing world, high-resolution displays are uncommon.
-A 640x480 display ought to be sufficient to edit the source code of PrBoom+.
+It's also worth saying that high-resolution displays are uncommon in the developing world.
+You ought to be able to edit the source code of PrBoom+ without ugly wrapping or painful scrolling no matter where you are, and a minimum 640x480 resolution is entirely reasonable.

 Finally, it is much easier to scan through code when it is only 80 characters wide.